 There is a formal schedule of matters reserved for the Board, which include approval of the Group’s strategy, annual budgets and business plans, acquisitions, disposals, business development, annual reports and interim statements, plus any significant financing and capital expenditure plans.
 As part of this schedule, the Board has clearly laid out levels of devolved decision making authority to the Group’s Operations Board.

-The Board has further established an Audit Committee and a Remuneration Committee details of which are provided below.
-The Board does not have a separate Nominations Committee as the Company has again taken advantage of the Code’s relaxations available to smaller companies and incorporated this function within the remit of the entire Board.
+The Board has further established an Audit Committee and a Remuneration Committee, details of which are provided below.
+The Board does not have a separate Nominations Committee as the Company has incorporated this function within the remit of the entire Board.
+Although not in compliance with Provision B.2.1 of the Code, the Board considers this to be an appropriate arrangement in view of the size of the Group.

 |Board||Remuneration Committee||Audit Committee|